echelon/prompto/README.md

 License
 -------
+Prompto, Final Fantasy, and associated media and trademarks are property of SQUARE ENIX CO., LTD.

+Library code is Copyright Brandon Thomas and is available under the BSD 4-clause license as follows.

 **BSD 4-clause**

-Copyright (c) 2015-2016, Brandon Thomas.
+Copyright (c) 2016 Brandon Thomas.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are